About Pre-Need Planning

 The advantages are both logistical and economic.
 In the first instance, with a family site there is no question or indecision at the time of burial.
 When the site has been pre-chosen and pre-purchased, there is no conflict.
 Everyone knows where the burial site is located and that it is immediately available.
 A family site purchased on a pre-need basis saves money, too.
 Inflation and supply and demand will certainly affect cemetery costs, just like everything else.
 What you see today, especially if there are several graves involved, will almost certainly be less expensive now than in the future.

-Do the funeral home, church and cemetery need to be in close proximity?
+Do the funeral home, house of worship, and cemetery need to be in close proximity?

 Not necessarily.
 With the mobility of people today, it’s not unusual for services and burial to be a continent apart.
 But, in most cases, it’s best to consider the survivors and others who will be part of the grieving process.
-If it’s possible, choose a viewing place, church and cemetery that are reasonably close together.
+If it’s possible, choose a viewing place and cemetery that are reasonably close together.
 Think particularly of elderly people who might be interested in saying final farewells.
-A good rule of thumb would be to have all three facilities within a half-hour’s drive of one another, and no more.

 What other pre-need planning steps can you take?

-A member of the clergy, a lawyer, or a funeral director can help you out with a list of helpful planning details.
-Of course, you’ll want to have any “legal” or financial information readily available—the location of your will, location of your safety deposit box, or any insurance policies.
+A member of the clergy, a lawyer, or a funeral director can assist you with a list of helpful planning details.
+Of course, you’ll want to have any legal or financial information readily available — the location of your will, location of your safety deposit box, or any insurance policies.
 If you have no living next-of-kin, or if you prefer a person who is not your legal next-of-kin, to see to your final arrangements, then engaging a lawyer is a prudent step in making sure your final wishes will be carried out.

 What are some of the key expenses involved with burial?